Hannah Banana

 "Hannah Banana" is the fifth episode of the eighth season of the American animated television series Family Guy.
 It originally aired on Fox in the United States on November 8, 2009.
 The episode follows Stewie Griffin after he sneaks backstage at a Miley Cyrus concert in Quahog, eventually discovering her horrible secret.
-Meanwhile, Chris Griffin proves to his family that the Evil Monkey who lives in his closet is actually real, and eventually comes to realize that the monkey is actually friendly, well-spoken and intelligent, when he begins spending more time with him than his own father.
+Meanwhile, Chris Griffin proves to his family that the Evil Monkey who lives in his closet is actually real, and eventually comes to realize that the monkey is actually friendly, well-spoken and intelligent, when he begins spending more time with him than with his own father.

-First announced at the 2009 San Diego Comic-Con International, the episode was written by Cherry Chevapravatdumrong and directed by John Holmquist.
+First announced at the 2009 San Diego Comic-Con, the episode was written by Cherry Chevapravatdumrong and directed by John Holmquist.
 It received mixed reviews from critics for its storyline and cultural references.
-According to Nielsen ratings, it was viewed in 7.73 million homes in its original airing.
+According to Nielsen ratings, it was viewed in 7.73 million homes on its original airing.
 The episode aired during an "all-Seth MacFarlane" line-up, along with the live-action special Seth and Alex's Almost Live Comedy Show, and featured a guest performance by Candace Marie, along with several recurring guest voice actors for the series.
 "Hannah Banana" was released on DVD along with seven other episodes from the season on June 15, 2010.